learn: bipolar basics

 Bipolar and overall health

-• The risk of suicide is high in people with bipolar disorder with 15% to 17% committing suicide.
-(Treatment Advocacy Center)
+• The risk of suicide is high, with 15–20% of people with bipolar disorder dying by suicide.
+(The Lancet, 2024)

-• Up to 60% of people with any mental health disorder, including bipolar disorder, develop substance use disorders.
-(WebMD, 2006)
+• Up to 60% of people with bipolar disorder may develop substance use disorders.
+(WHO, 2023)